AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-43/acsd-56090-graphql-request-responds-all-stores-data-and-not-requested-store-data.md

 feature: GraphQL
 role: Admin, Developer
 ---
-# ACSD-56090: GraphQL request responds all stores data and not  requested store data
+# ACSD-56090: GraphQL response is not store specific

 The ACSD-56090 patch fixes the issue where the GraphQL request responds all stores data and not  requested store data.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.43 is installed.
 The patch ID is ACSD-56090.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.5.